-It is evident that parallelization reduces to vectorization: recover $g$ from~$g\act x$, then apply $g$ to $h\act x$ to obtain $gh\act x$.
-In the classical group-exponentiation setting, the other direction is much more subtle.
-The reduction essentially relies on the existence of auxiliary algebraic groups of smooth group order over $\F_{q_i}$, where the $q_i$ are the prime divisors of the order of the group in which the DLP and CDHP are defined.
-The first result was given by den Boer~\cite{denBoer} who showed the DLP and CDHP to be equivalent in $\F_p^\times$ when $p$ is a prime such that the Euler totient $\varphi(p-1)$ is smooth.
+The first result was given by den Boer~\cite{denBoer}, who showed the DLP and CDHP to be equivalent in $\F_p^\times$ when $p$ is a prime such that the Euler totient $\varphi(p-1)$ is smooth.
 The auxiliary groups are simply $\F_{q_i}^\times$ for each prime divisor $q_i \mid p-1$, and the smoothness assumption implies that the DLP in each $\F_{q_i}^\times$ is easy.
-Maurer~\cite{Maurer} generalized this result to arbitrary cyclic groups~$G$, assuming that for each large prime divisor $q_i$ of $|G|$, there exists an efficiently constructible elliptic curve $E/\F_{q_i}$ whose group order is smooth.
-On classical computers, these reductions do not apply in the group-action setting~\cite[\S11]{smith}.
+Maurer~\cite{Maurer} generalized this result to arbitrary cyclic groups $G$, assuming that for each large prime divisor $q_i$ of $|G|$, there exists an efficiently constructible elliptic curve $E/\F_{q_i}$ with smooth group order.

-In this short note, we show that there exists a polynomial-time \emph{quantum} reduction from the vectorization to the parallelization problem for group actions without relying on any extra assumptions, thereby proving the polynomial-time equivalence of both problems in the quantum setting.
+These reductions do not apply in the group-action setting on classical computers~\cite[\S11]{smith}.
+However, we show that there exists a polynomial-time \emph{quantum} reduction from the vectorization to the parallelization problem for group actions, without relying on any extra assumptions.
+This proves the polynomial-time equivalence of these problems in the quantum setting.

-For twenty years, there was little interest in the hard-homogeneous-spaces framework, since all known (conjectural) instantiations were either painfully slow to compute with in practice or already captured by the group-exponentiation point of view.
-However, interest in these one-way group actions has reemerged due to the current focus on post-quantum cryptography.
-In particular, \emph{CSIDH}~\cite{csidh} is a comparably efficient homogeneous space that appears to be post-quantum secure.
-The construction is based on the action of the ideal-class group $\cl(\OO)$ of an imaginary quadratic order $\OO$ on the set of elliptic curves with endomorphism ring $\OO$ through isogenies (modulo some identifications).
-Since this scheme and its earlier, less practical, variants~\cite{hhs,Stolbunov10,DFKS} are our main applications, we will in the following write $\a,\b,\dots$ for elements of the group $G$, and let $E$ denote an element of the homogeneous space $X$.